The Complete Platform for GenAI Security

 Helps:

-Denial of Wallet / Service
+Denial of Wallet/Service

 AppSec / OWASP (llm04)

-Denial of Wallet Attacks, alongside Denial of Service, are critical security concerns where an attacker excessively engages with a Large Language Model (LLM) applications, leading to substantial resource consumption.
+Denial of Wallet Attacks, alongside Denial of Service, are critical security concerns where an attacker excessively engages with a Large Language Model (LLM) application, leading to substantial resource consumption.
 This not only degrades the quality of service for legitimate users but also can result in significant financial costs due to overuse of resources.
 Attackers can exploit this by using a jailbroken interface to covertly access third-party LLMs like OpenAI's GPT, essentially utilizing your application as a free proxy to OpenAI.

 Key Concerns: